thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getinfo.md

   d: "The version number of the wallet.
 Only returned if wallet support is enabled"

 - n: "→<br>`balance`"
-  t: "number (bitcoins)"
+  t: "number (duffs)"
   p: "Optional<br>(0 or 1)"
-  d: "The balance of the wallet in bitcoins.
+  d: "The total balance of the wallet in duffs.
 Only returned if wallet support is enabled"

+- n: "→<br>`privatesend_balance`"
+  t: "number (duffs)"
+  p: "Optional<br>(0 or 1)"
+  d: "The PrivateSend balance of the wallet in duffs.
+Only returned if wallet support is enabled  (Added in Dash Core 0.11.0)"

 - n: "→<br>`blocks`"
   t: "number (int)"